Alcohol intolerance is a real condition that may occur suddenly or later in life. Here’s why your body may start to reject drinking alcohol.

 Alcohol intolerance is a real condition, but it can sometimes be confused with other related conditions, such as allergies or drug interactions with alcohol.
 Having an alcohol intolerance is a genetic condition that means your body cannot process alcohol correctly.

 What Are the Symptoms of Alcohol Intolerance?

 Symptoms of alcohol intolerance most often develop rapidly.
 Sometimes, they can occur immediately following drinking alcohol.
 Symptoms can be mild or severe and may include:

 - Nausea and vomiting

 - Low blood pressure

 - Worsening asthma symptoms

 For mild intolerances, you should either avoid alcohol, limit how much you drink or avoid certain types of alcohol with ingredients that may cause a reaction.
-However, if you have a serious reaction following drinking alcohol, consult a medical professional.
+However, if you have a serious allergy-like reaction following drinking alcohol, consult a medical professional.

 Why Can I No Longer Tolerate Alcohol?

 Even if you know alcohol makes you feel poorly, it can sometimes be hard to figure out the root cause of the problem.
 Symptoms may be caused by a few different conditions.
-The main cause of alcohol intolerance is a problem in how the body breaks down alcohol.
+The main cause of alcohol intolerance is a problem with how the body breaks down alcohol.